Legal Insurance

 Your trustee is the person responsible for managing and carrying out your trust fund after it’s been created.
 It’s important to designate someone reliable who will carry out your wishes as outlined.

-Your trustee can be anyone, whether that’s a family member, friend, attorney, or someone else of your choosing.
+Your trustee can be anyone, whether that’s a family member, friend, attorney, financial advisor, or someone else of your choosing.
 Whomever you pick, make sure you feel confident they’ll act in your — and your beneficiaries' — best interests.

 Step 2: Choose your beneficiary(ies)

-Your beneficiaries are the people who will receive the assets you put in your trust.
-People often choose to name more than one beneficiary, with each receiving specific assets.
 The most commonly named beneficiaries are spouses, children, and other close family members.
 However, like with your trustee, you can name anyone as a beneficiary.
 This includes businesses, charities, friends, and family.

-Step 3: Write up, sign, and notarize your trust document
+Step 4: Write up, sign, and notarize your trust document

 When filling out your trust fund documents, you’ll want to include: